carlespoles/DSCI6051-student/Instructions.md

 ## 5 - Training convolutional neural network models.

-No GPUs were used as they are not available in Google Datalab.
+Google Datalab does not support GPUs.
 For data augmentation only 10 epochs were performed as it can take more than a day to train a model, and even 5 epochs for images of bigger size.

 The architectures used can be found on `dl_functions.py` file under the `scripts` folder.